rafaelsmonte/hackaton-video-processor-worker/docs/ci-cd.md

 ## Approval Flow

 - When the PR is submitted, it will be reviewed by at least one member of the project.
-- After the review and approval by the reviewer, the code can be merged into the `main` branch.
+- If all checks pass (build, tests, SonarQube analysis, and reviewer approval), the code can be merged into the `main` branch.

 ## CD Process